-Esther Hicks turned mean just months before husband and partner Jerry shocked the universe of Abraham-Hicks.
+Esther Hicks turned mean months before her husband and partner Jerry Hicks shocked the Abraham-Hicks universe.
 He was undergoing chemotherapy, he said.
 But first, Esther showed a different version of Abraham, mean, disparaging and angry.
 Was there a connection?

-Following is from An Abraham Hicks Digest: Skeptic’s Notebook
+Following is an excerpt from An Abraham Hicks Digest: Skeptic’s Notebook

-Would an all-knowing, all-loving Source, acting through Esther Hicks, abuse audience members at an Abraham-Hicks workshop, kicking them out without allowing them to finish a sentence?
+Would an all-knowing, all-loving Source, acting through Esther Hicks, abuse audience members?
+Kicking them out of Abraham-Hicks workshops without letting them finish a sentence?

 Since, her grip on followers has loosened, her audiences shrinking.

-Decline accelerated with her poor public handling of Jerry Hicks’ illness and death from leukemia.
+Decline accelerated with poor public handling of Jerry Hicks’ illness and death from leukemia.

-Recent promotional blurbs to followers are so lifeless, it’s as if failure has already set in.
-A transcript of a recent email blast, in full:
+Promotional blurbs turned lifeless, as if failure had already set in.
+A contemporary email blast, in full:

 We’ll be in San Francisco (Millbrae), CA this coming Saturday for the continuation of our expanding conversation with friends and Abraham.